external-secrets/external-secrets/design/011-rdsiamauthenticationtoken-generator.md

 ## Motivation

 [RDS IAM database authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) is a feature that facilitates short lived credentials that are generated on-demand.
 Although a more secure option than long lived credentials, it requires changes in application code to generate the token prior to connect to the database.
 With `RDSIAMAuthenticationToken` generator, we can use external secrets operator to generate the tokens on our behalf.
-As far as the application is concerned, it is still using username and password (read from environment variables from kubernetes secret).
+As far as the application is concerned, it is still using username and password.

+> [!NOTE]
+> For the most part, we would need to mount the token as a file, since generated tokens only have a lifetime of 15 minutes; environment variables set by kubernetes do not change during the lifetime of the pod.

 ### Goals